Overview

 Any application that can read from a block device and write to a file can be used.
 Most Operating Systems support such tools.

-, you could run a command like this to copy it to a file (this is only an example, please consult the documentation for your tools of choice):
+For example, if your system is running Linux, the most commonly used tools for this would be dd.
+If you've cloned your source Volume and attached it to the VM as /dev/vdb, you could run a command like this to copy it to a file (this is only an example, please consult the documentation for your tools of choice):

 dd if=/dev/vdb of=example.img bs=1M status=progress

-.
+You may optionally want to convert this raw image to a format like qcow2.
+On Linux, a popular tool for doing so is qemu-img.
 Assuming you had enough space on your filesystem, you could run a command similar to this to convert your image (this is only an example, please consult the documentation for your tools of choice):

 qemu-img convert -f raw -O qcow2 -p /dev/vdb example.qcow2